How NDIS cap rates could affect your supports

 How can they affect my work?

 If you’re a disability support worker providing support through Mable, and you are charging a higher hourly payment rate than the core support cap rates, clients living with disability may not hire you.
 The most commonly applied cap rates are those that fall under assistance with self-care activities.
 These rates can be anywhere between $62.17 and $213.53 per hour depending on the time and day support is provided, and the state in which your client lives.

-When considering your hourly payment rate on Mable, you should also take into account Mable’s 5% client service fee, which adds a small cost to the overall amount.
+When considering your hourly payment rate on Mable, you should also take into account Mable’s client service fee.
 Your client’s Registered Provider may also implement a service fee that could increase your client’s payable amount.